hiphops-io/hiphops-io.github.io/docs/hops-context.md

 #### Speed :zap:

 One advantage of this 'stupid simple' approach is speed.
-Whilst we evaluate your full pipeline for every state change, the evaluation is usually nothing more than a bunch of conditional statements executed by `go`.
+Whilst we evaluate your full pipeline for every state change, the evaluation is usually nothing more than a bunch of conditional statements executed by a persistent `go` process.
 As such it's generally completed in sub-millisecond times.

 All the complex stuff happens outside of your pipelines by app handlers specifically suited to that task.